-Checking Your Air Quality on Your Watch With PurpleAir Technology
+Check Your Air Quality Monitor on a Watch With PurpleAir Technology

 What if you could check air quality on your wrist?